We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 We’ve watched hundreds of our walkers transform their perception of Ibiza when we take them to places of incredible breath-taking beauty that they may not discover on their own.
-Add a sense of adventure and community, a complete mix of different nationalities, connecting with pure nature and starting enduring friendships, and that pretty much sums up what Walking Ibiza does best.
-Let’s start with Tim Cairns who was a regular walker for about a year before he became a Walking Ibiza guide!
+Add a sense of adventure and community, a complete mix of different nationalities, connecting with pure nature and starting enduring friendships, and that pretty much sums up what Ibiza Outdoors does best.
+Let’s start with Tim Cairns who was a regular walker for about a year before he became a Ibiza Outdoors guide!
 Let’s see what he has to say about us!

 Tell me a little about yourself Tim.